Day 2: Old Town, The USS Midway & Coronado

 Aside from great beaches and fine surf, San Diego is rich with history and today, I will explore pretty much where it all started, in Old Town.
 The easiest way to get there is with the red line trolley, which you can catch at the famous Santa Fe Railroad Depot.
 This iconic San Diego landmark was built in classic Spanish style in 1915 for the expo (the same one that led to the creation of the zoo).
 It’s still a functioning train station today and definitely worth checking out.

 The Spanish colonized this part of California in 1769 with a hillside garrison and of course, a Spanish Mission.
 As part of a Pacific Coast Highway road trip, I visited the Carmel Mission and learned about one famous Padre named Junipero Serra who built 21 missions in California, one of them – right here in San Diego.
-In the 1820’s, the Mexican presence in this part of California grew and down the hill where the garrison stood, a small little town began to form around a large square.
-This same square is the present day Old Town San Diego.
+In the 1820s, the Mexican presence in this part of California grew and down the hill where the garrison stood, a small little town began to form around a large square.
+This same square is the present-day Old Town San Diego.

 Today’s Old Town is both touristy and historical.
 Restored and reconstructed buildings around the original squares are the main attraction here.
-Highlights include a visit to the Casa De Estudillo, an 1830 adobe and Casa de Bandini, former home of a politician and writer.
+Highlights include a visit to the Casa De Estudillo, an 1830 adobe and Casa de Bandini, the former home of a politician and writer.
 Fans of the Old West will also appreciate the wagon museum and old courthouse.
 I must admit that it was quite interesting to learn how this remote part of the continent was settled back in the day.

 If you’re not a huge fan of history, Old Town has a few things for you as well.
-You’ll find here plenty of cafes, restaurants, galleries, souvenirs and a few speciality shops selling anything from Spanish ceramic tiles to ‘try it at your own risk’ hot sauce.
+You’ll find here plenty of cafes, restaurants, galleries, souvenirs and a few specialty shops selling anything from Spanish ceramic tiles to ‘try it at your own risk’ hot sauce.
 Another one of my favorites was the tobacco shop & museum which goes out of its way to provide visitors with an authentic feeling but is surely not the healthiest strategy for the employees.

 Tacos, Tacos, Tacos